nobitagit/knowledge/money-investing/readme.md

 ## Dividends

 A dividend is a distribution of profits by a corp to its shareholders.
 Any profit not distributed is re-invested in the company itself.
 The corp announces when they will pay dividends on a day called **declaration date**.
+Most corps pay quarterly dividends.

 ### Quick notes